bdnorris/DES-340/lectures/lecture01-intro.md

 > And it goes both ways.
 Developers are well-served to understand design.
 They know what their code can do, and they know which approaches are resource-efficient.
 How nice when a developer can suggest a useful design opportunity they already know how to implement.

-> Design and development are neatly convergent – everyone wins when they understand more of both.
+> **Design and development are neatly convergent – everyone wins when they understand more of both.**

 &mdash; [Danilo Campos: Why don't more designers code?](https://www.quora.com/Software-Product-Design/Why-dont-more-designers-code/answer/Danilo-Campos?share=1&srid=8P8)

 #### Ultimately...

-If you want to do web design professionally, you will find benefits in learning some (front-end) code, but unless you work for a small firm it is unlikely, in the role of designer, you’ll have to write anything production ready.
+If you want to do web design professionally, you will find benefits in learning _some_ (front-end) code.

 ## Code languages